lawrennd/old_talks/_data-science/includes/ride-sharing-soa-doa.md

 \notes{Software development proceeds with a *test-oriented* culture.
 One where tests are written before software, and software is not incorporated in the wider system until all tests pass.
-We must apply the same standards of care to our ML systems, although for ML we need statistical tests for quality, fairness and consistency within the environment.
-Fortunately, the main burden of this testing need not fall to the engineers themselves: through leveraging *classical statistics* and *emulation* we will automate the creation and redeployment of these tests across the software ecosystem, we call this *ML hypervision* (WP5 \textsection \ref{sec:hypervision}).
+We must apply the same standards of care to our ML systems, although for ML we need statistical tests for quality, fairness, and consistency within the environment.
+Fortunately, the main burden of this testing need not fall to the engineers themselves: through leveraging *classical statistics* and *emulation* we will automate the creation and redeployment of these tests across the software ecosystem, we call this *ML hypervision*.

 Modern AI can be based on ML models with many millions of parameters, trained on very large data sets.
 In ML, strong emphasis is placed on